Official-MoonDao/documentation/MoonDAO/docs/Governance/Constitution.md

 ### 2.3 Executive Branch

-MoonDAO’s Executive Branch is composed of Astronauts and the Treasury signers (hereinafter known as ‘signers’) of the MoonDAO treasury located at Ethereum Address `0xce4a1E86a5c47CD677338f53DA22A91d85cab2c9`.
+MoonDAO’s Executive Branch is composed of Executive Leads and the Treasury signers (hereinafter known as ‘signers’) of the MoonDAO treasury located at Ethereum Address `0xce4a1E86a5c47CD677338f53DA22A91d85cab2c9`.
 There will only be seven signers, with an execution threshold of five signers.

-#### 2.3.1 Astronauts
+#### 2.3.1 Executive Leads

-Astronauts are trusted members of the DAO that have the responsibility to represent MoonDAO’s mission and values externally and provide leadership to the DAO internally.
+Executive Leads are trusted members of the DAO that have the responsibility to represent MoonDAO’s mission and values externally and provide leadership to the DAO internally.

 ###### Election
-MoonDAO members may hold an election for a new Astronaut if there is a vacancy.
-Candidate Astronauts may be nominated by MoonDAO members and must have been part of the Senate for at least 180 days.
-Each nomination must go through the senate with a super majority vote.
-If there are multiple nominations that go through the Senate, then the DAO will vote among the candidates using $vMOONEY with Instant Runoff Ranked Choice Voting.
+MoonDAO members may hold an election for a new Executive Lead on a yearly basis, or if there are less than two currently serving Executive Leads.
+Candidate Leads may be nominated by MoonDAO members and must be approved by the senate with a super majority vote.
+If there are multiple nominations that go through the Senate, then the DAO will vote among the candidates using $vMOONEY with Instant Runoff Ranked Choice Voting, including a "none" option.

 ###### Term Limits
-Astronauts serve for a three-year term.
-After three years, the DAO must re-vote with a super majority to confirm they stay as an Astronaut.
-They are eligible to remain an Astronaut for multiple terms.
-There can only be a maximum of three Astronauts at any given time.
+Executive Leads serve for a three-year term.
+After three years, the DAO must re-vote with a super majority to confirm they stay as an Executive Lead.
+They are eligible to remain an a Lead for two terms.
+There can only be a maximum of three Executive Leads at any given time.

 ###### Removal
-Astronauts may be removed through the creation of a Proposal that is approved by the Senate with a super majority vote, and the MoonDAO members with super majority vote over a five day voting period.
+Executive Leads may be removed through the creation of a Proposal that is approved by the Senate with a super majority vote, and the MoonDAO members with super majority vote over a five day voting period.

+###### Primus Inter Pares
+Among the Executive Leads there will be one person in charge of managing the yearly budget.
+The Primus Inter Pares, or Primus, is selected based on consensus of the Executive Leads.
+If no consensus is created, then they are selected by the Member House via a ranked choice vote.

 ###### Rights

-1. All Astronauts unanimously have the right to propose the appointment or removal of Treasury Signers.
+1. All Executive Leads unanimously have the right to propose the appointment or removal of Treasury Signers.
 Appointment or removal must be ratified by the Senate and Member House with a super majority vote with a voting period of five days, and approval of 5/7 of the treasury signers.
-2. All Astronauts unanimously have the right to propose the removal of any member of the Senate for breaking the Code of Conduct, by providing evidence of a reason for removal to the Senate transparently.
+2. All Executive Leads unanimously have the right to propose the removal of any member of the Senate for breaking the Code of Conduct, by providing evidence of a reason for removal to the Senate transparently.
 This can be appealed and voted on for re-entry by a random drawing of seven MoonDAO Senate members.
-3. All Astronauts unanimously have the right to jointly propose the termination of MoonDAO projects.
+3. All Executive Leads unanimously have the right to jointly propose the termination of MoonDAO projects.
 4. Right to appoint or remove MoonDAO moderators on official channels of communication.
 5. Right to individually propose a salary approved by the Senate and DAO members.
-6. Right to one vote in the Senate during the season(s) they are active.

 #### 2.3.2 Treasury Signers

 Signers must create and sign transactions within five days of a proposal passing.
-Failure to do so may result in a warning and removal at the discretion of the Astronauts.
+Failure to do so may result in a warning and removal at the discretion of the Executive Leads.

 Signers’ identity must be made public by the DAO.
-Sensitive legal documents (such as Passports, ID Cards) will be securely stored by the DAO with only the Astronauts having access to it.
+Sensitive legal documents (such as Passports, ID Cards) will be securely stored by the DAO with only the Executive Leads having access to it.
 Treasury signers must provide contact information where they can be reached in cases of emergency.

 MoonDAO signers are required to have at least 250,000 $vMOONEY.

 ###### Election

-Treasury signers are appointed by the Astronauts, and approved by the Senate and Member House with a super majority vote, and approval of a minimum 5 signers shall also be required.
-Astronauts may also provide a list of people and allow for the Member house to choose by ranked choice voting.
+Treasury signers are appointed by the Executive Leads, and approved by the Senate and Member House with a super majority vote, and approval of a minimum 5 signers shall also be required.
+Executive Leads may also provide a list of people and allow for the Member house to choose by ranked choice voting, including a "none" option.

 ###### Term Limits
 There is no limit to the length of time a member can serve as a multi-signature member.

 ###### Removal
-Treasury signers members can be removed by the Astronauts, and approved by the Senate and Member House with a super majority vote, and approval of a minimum 5 signers shall also be required.
+Treasury signers members may be removed by the Executive Leads, with approval by the Senate and Member House with a super majority vote, and approval of a minimum of 5 Treasury Signers.

 ###### Rights
 Right to object to a MoonDAO Proposal.
 Provided that the signer(s) provides written reasoning to the DAO with respect to such an objection and how such a proposal will affect the DAO in the long run.